-Bill O’Reilly Tells Matt Lauer That He’s Never Mistreated Any Employee In 42 Years In The Media [Video]
+Bill O’Reilly Tells Matt Lauer That He’s Never Mistreated Any Employee In 42 Years In The Media

 “In 42 years, I’ve been in this business.
 I’ve worked for 12 companies.
 Not one time did I have any interaction with [human resources]–any complaints filed against me…Nobody is a perfect person, but I can go to sleep at night very well knowing that I’ve never mistreated anyone on my watch in 42 years.”

-Watch the entire Bill O’Reilly-Matt Lauer interview and draw your own conclusions,
+Watch the entire Bill O’Reilly-Matt Lauer interview and draw your own conclusions.

 WATCH: “This was a hit job.
 A political and financial hit job.” @billoreilly’s full interview with @MLauer https://t.co/btlpOQFXzR